 A person may not cut down, trim, mutilate or in any way injure any roadside tree without a permit or work order issued by Baltimore County or the Maryland Department of Natural Resources (DNR).

-If you have a tree that you feel needs to be removed, contact the Bureau of Highways at firstname.lastname@example.org or 410-887-3560 to apply for a work order.
-Baltimore County uses the same criteria as DNR when issuing work orders.
+If you have a tree that you feel needs to be removed, send an email to the Bureau of Highways at email@example.com or call 410-887-3560 to apply for a work order.
+Baltimore County uses the same criteria as the DNR when issuing work orders.
 The tree must be within the County right-of-way, which will be determined when the work order application is started.